Greece: Athens, Delphi & Meteora

 1.5 miles, easy to moderate, 725-ft. elevation loss

-The rest of the evening is yours to enjoy at your leisure—perhaps explore the city, rest up in the hotel, or select a local restaurant for dinner.
+The rest of the evening is yours to enjoy at your leisure—perhaps explore the city, rest at the hotel, or choose a local restaurant for dinner.
 We provide detailed city information to help you plan the remainder of your day.

 Included Meals: Breakfast, Lunch